 KENYON: Fitzpatrick says Iran's insistence that its program is entirely peaceful is widely doubted.
 But this year, Arab uprisings and international economic crises have dominated world leaders' attention.
 That, says Fitzpatrick, has left sanctions as the primary tool for dealing with Iran, even though additional U.N. sanctions are unlikely in the near term.

-And it's been a successful strategy, to persuade one company after another quietly to just stop doing business.
+FITZPATRICK: And it's been a successful strategy, to persuade one company after another quietly to just stop doing business.
 This makes it harder for Iran to get the wherewithal to rapidly expand its programs.

-Geneva-based nuclear analyst Shahram Chubin says amid such strife, the nuclear program represents a point of national pride that crosses much of the political spectrum.
+KENYON: Geneva-based nuclear analyst Shahram Chubin says amid such strife, the nuclear program represents a point of national pride that crosses much of the political spectrum.

 KENYON: Chubin says a recent Russian proposal is similar to previous confidence-building efforts in that it proposes a step-by-step regime of increasing transparency by Iran about its program in return for easing of sanctions.
 He doesn't believe it will win favor in Tehran in the end.

-Dr. CHUBIN: But from the Iranian point of view, their belief is that the nuclear program gives them a strong bargaining card, that with the United States drawing down in Iraq and eventually in Afghanistan, Iran is in the position to negotiate with the West a much better outcome than it would without the nuclear program.
+CHUBIN: But from the Iranian point of view, their belief is that the nuclear program gives them a strong bargaining card, that with the United States drawing down in Iraq and eventually in Afghanistan, Iran is in the position to negotiate with the West a much better outcome than it would without the nuclear program.

-Peter Kenyon, NPR News.
+KENYON: Peter Kenyon, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.